kiwapp/Kiwapp_Gulp_file/README.md

     Your application will be deployed on the Kiwapp manager The configuration for the deployment is in the GulpConfig file

+## Templates
+If your project use templates (custome content, scss variable, i18n, assets) you may want to use the --template option.
+The options take a path to the template folder.
+This folder use the same structure as the src folder.

+    ```shell
+    $ gulp serve --template ../templates/myTemplate/
+    ```

+    or
+    ```shell
+    $ gulp prod --template ../templates/myOtherTemplate/
+    ```

 ## Custom Task